oracle-livelabs/common/building-blocks/blocks/oml/oml-notebooks-ea/oml-notebooks-ea.md

 ### About Oracle Machine Learning Notebooks

-Oracle Machine Learning Notebooks Early Adopter (EA) is an enhanced web-based notebook platform for data engineers, data analysts, R and Python users, and data scientists.
+Oracle Machine Learning Notebooks Early Adopter is an enhanced web-based notebook platform for data engineers, data analysts, R and Python users, and data scientists.
 You can write code, text, create visualizations, and perform data analytics and machine learning modeling.
 You can also leverage third-party packages from the R and Python ecosystems.
 In Oracle Machine Learning, notebooks are organized in projects, and projects within a workspace.
 You can create, edit, delete, copy, move, and version notebooks, and even save notebooks as private or sharable templates.

 To support data science team collaboration, you can post  and respond to comments on individual paragraphs within a notebook and share notebooks as templates.
 The Oracle Machine Learning Notebook EA provides: